-The lands on Blackhead Mountain are administered by the New York State Department of Environmental Conservation (DEC).
+The New York State Department of Environmental Conservation (DEC) administered the lands on Blackhead Mountain.
 The DEC works with numerous organizations to maintain the trails, lean-tos, and campsites.
 In the Catskills, the maintenance is done by a volunteer force.

-Camping at the lean-to is first come first serve and no lean-to or designated campsite can be reserved.
+Camping at the lean-to is first come, first serve, and no one can reserve a lean-to or designated campsite.
 Lean-to capacity is about 7-8 people.
 All designated primitive tent sites have yellow and black “Camp Here” markers.
 Many sites on lakes and ponds are identified by a yellow number against a dark brown wooden plaque typically attached to a tree near the water’s edge.